 If the creditor knowingly sues you, continues a pending lawsuit, or demands payment for the deficiency balance after you have filed bankruptcy, it violates the law and is subject to penalties.
 However, there is an exception to this general rule: If you reaffirmed your car loan in the bankruptcy (sign an agreement renewing the terms of the loan in the bankruptcy), then the lender can pursue a deficiency against you if you later default on that loan.
 (See Reaffirming a Car Loan in Bankruptcy.)

-Even if the creditor can legally collect the deficiency balance, you may have defenses or counterclaims that would reduce or eliminate the debt.
-For more information, see Defenses to Car Repo Deficiency Judgments, or contact a local attorney.
+Even if the creditor can legally collect the deficiency balance, you might have defenses or counterclaims that would reduce or eliminate the debt.
+For more information, see Defenses to Car Repo Deficiency Judgments, and consider talking to a local attorney.